hyunyoung2/Hyunyoung2_Ctypes-CFFI-SWIG/Ctypes/tutorial2/README.md

 Point in Python is (6, 7)
 ```

+be careful of **ctypes.POINTER(your_variable)**, that is because in cross-languae interfaces, memory access and memory management are very important aspects  to keep in mind.

 ##  Let's wrap C function like an OOP Wrapper

 Let's see an example code like this: